 Our commitment to improving the quality of life for patients and survivors of childhood cancer fuels all aspects of our research and interventional work.

 Dr. Kirsten Ness is a physical therapist, clinical epidemiologist, and a Member in the Department of Epidemiology and Cancer Control at St. Jude.
 In her research work, she focuses on recognizing, describing, and remediating functional limitations in childhood cancer survivors.
 As Principal Investigator of the Human Performance Lab at St. Jude, Ness collaborates with other investigators to understand physiological impairments and problems with movement and physical function in patients and survivors of childhood cancer.
-Outside her research work, she is a member of the Childhood Cancer Survivor Study (CCSS).
+She serves on the Executive Committee of the Childhood Cancer Survivor Study and the Children’s Oncology Group Long Term Follow-up Guidelines for Survivors of Childhood and Adolescent Cancer.
+She is an active member of the Survivorship and Outcomes Committee at the Children’s Oncology Group, and serves on the Editorial Boards of Physical Therapy and the Journal of Cancer Survivorship.
+Dr. Ness teaches the Introduction to Epidemiology Course in the St. Jude Graduated School of Biomedical Sciences.
 She also serves on several editorial boards and teaches the Introduction to Epidemiology course within the St. Jude Graduate School.

 Kirsten K. Ness, PT, PhD, FAPTA